-Intermediate-level exploration with the tools for expressive communication in digital photography using Adobe Photoshop and Adobe Photoshop Lightroom.
+Noncredit intermediate-level exploration with the tools for expressive communication in digital photography using Adobe Photoshop and Adobe Photoshop Lightroom.
 Development of skills in image capture, enhancement, printing, and web publishing, for both fine art and commercial applications.
+Exposure to multiple perspectives on photography as practiced, and exploration of contributions by photographers from diverse cultures.